zenml-io/zenml/examples/label_studio_text_annotation/README.md

 ```

 On the first time you run this, this will fetch a pretrained model and amend the
-head so that it is able to perform binary image classification.
+head so that it is able to perform sentiment classification.
 It does not get
 finetuned at this point, however.

 You can use the CLI command to view our newly created dataset: